How to Become a Counsellor in NZ: Make a Difference in Mental Health

 “It was only later that I realised counselling is about compassionately and curiously lending your mind to someone for 50 minutes, and seeing what comes of that.”

-“Like the rest of us, counsellors come from all walks of life, all backgrounds, all life-experience.
-We’re all different, which is really important for ensuring anyone can find a counsellor they feel comfortable with and that understands their experiences.”
+“Like the rest of us, counsellors come from all walks of life, all backgrounds, all life experiences.
+We’re all different, which is important for ensuring anyone can find a counsellor they feel comfortable with and who understands their experiences.”

 How is counselling different from psychotherapy?